-Sustainability is achievable only if we protect the ecosystems on which we and members of other species depend.
-This involves farming sustainably, protecting the health of seas, rivers and lakes and conserving the habitat of members of threatened and endangered species.
+Sustainability can be achieved only if we protect the ecosystems on which we and members of other species depend for our very existence.
+This involves farming sustainably, protecting the health of seas, rivers and lakes and conserving the habitat of lions, elephants and members of threatened and endangered species.

 We believe that seeking to preserve limited resources goes hand in hand with seeking to limit the unsustainable growth in human impact, and so support campaigns for environmental and resource protection.

-Women are often disadvantaged politically, socially and economically, and sometimes disadvantaged legally.
-Empowering women would make a major contribution to enabling them to decide freely on their family size.
+Women in the world are very often disadvantaged politically, socially and economically, and sometimes disadvantaged legally.
+Empowering women would make a major contribution toward enabling them to decide freely on their family size.

 Child marriage – Child marriage contributes to a lack of women's rights and can contribute to larger families.
-We support the Girls not Brides campaign to eradicate child marriage.
+We support the Girls not Brides campaign to end child marriage.

 Extreme inequality is incompatible with a sustainable future.
 We support measures to reduce gross inequalities in income and wealth.

 Ensuring full employment – High birth rates and migration are justified by the alleged need for more workers, yet many people are unemployed or underemployed.
 We urge the provision of genuine training and apprentice schemes to match the existing population to employment opportunities.
 As people live longer, healthier lives, the retirement age should rise in parallel.

 Encouraging sustainable development – Large families are often associated with low incomes.
 Those in poverty may be unable to afford contraception or feel that they need to use child labour to supplement household income.
 We support efforts to raise the poor of the world out of poverty.